LostAndDead/Meta-Quest-Forensics-Documentation/docs/Analysis/artifacts/cloud.md

 HTML Location `Apps and Websites off Meta accounts > Your apps and content > Apps`

 A list of all the applications the user has ever interacted with.
-It seems to contain a lot of entries that are not applications but instead brands and models of laptops, keyboard and other hardware.
+It seems to contain a lot of entries that are not applications but instead brands and models of laptops, keyboards and other hardware.
 None of these entries related to any devices I used, my best guess is that they were adverts or product placement of some kind.
 The entries contain the following information:

 - Last Used (Timestamp)
 - Granted Time (Timestamp)